In this cranberry orange margarita recipe, tart cranberry and bright orange citrus flavors put a seasonal spin on the classic margarita.

 With notes of agave and balsamic and hints of tobacco on the nose, it has a more mature flavor profile than you might expect from a silver or blanco tequila.
 Yet the Lobos 1707 Tequila, Joven pairs nicely with citrus for a balanced cocktail.
-You might also want to try it in this spicy pineapple margarita or a Paloma!
+You might also want to try it in a Paloma or a unique-flavored margarita.

 Additionally, all of the Lobos 1707 Tequilas are free of additives and made from 100% Blue Weber agave plants grown in Los Altos de Jalisco, one of Mexico’s top tequila-producing regions.
-There the soil is rich in nutrients; the mild climate and moderate rainfall create a terroir that produces premium tequilas.
+There, the nutrient-rich soil and mild climate with moderate rainfall create a terroir that produces premium tequilas.

 In addition to the Joven, Lobos 1707 also has Reposado and Extra Anejo tequilas and a Mezcal.

-- Lobos 1707 Tequila, Joven — As I mentioned, this premium tequila pairs well with citrus and is, therefore, a fantastic base for our cranberry orange margaritas.
+- Lobos 1707 Tequila, Joven — As I mentioned, this premium tequila pairs well with citrus.
+Therefore, it is a fantastic base when creating the best cranberry margarita recipe.
 You can now find this once-best-kept-secret at Meijer stores or click here to find where to buy it near you!

-- Orange liqueur — I used Cointreau for this recipe, but you can substitute it for your favorite orange liqueur.
+- Orange liqueur — I used Cointreau for this cranberry margarita cocktail recipe, but you can substitute it for your favorite orange liqueur.
 For a local Midwest spin, try New Holland Clockwork Orange made in Michigan!